The 10 Cheapest Colleges in Missouri

 Summer and Winter Courses

-One of the best ways to save on college expenses is to minimize the amount of time spent in college.
+One of the best ways to save on college expenses is to minimize the time spent in college.
 Taking summer or winter classes is a proven method to help you stay on target to graduate on time—less than half of college students graduate in four years—which can help you avoid adding extra (and expensive) years to your time at college.
 It’s common for summer and winter courses to be less costly than classes offered during traditional semesters, adding even more value.

 AP Exams